daisyUniverse/AlphaCafe/README.md

 10. Drop all desired media files into a subdirectory alongside the script ( these can be nested )
 11. Install all required modules ( `pip install -r requirements.txt` )
 12. Run the script!

+## How can I use this to create my own Mastodon bot?
+1. Create a new Mastodon account for your bot ( I like using [botsin.space](https://botsin.space) )
+2. Once approved, go to profile settings and mark as a bot account
+3. In settings, go to the Development tab, and click create new application.
+Leave settings as default.
+4. Copy your API stuff into the config, end change enabled to true
+5. Install all required modules ( `pip install -r requirements.txt` )
+6. Run the script!

+If you have both Twitter and Mastodon enabled, the posts will be mirrored across both platforms.

 ( Put it on something stable, this runs all the time.
 If you know how to use it, modify the service file to point to your script.
 This will ensure that the script gets started on bootup, and automatically restarts in case of a crash )